-Previous articles of A Guide to Investing with Fund That Flip taught the basics of real estate crowdfunding and why Fund That Flip may be the right platform for you to invest with.
-In this article, we'll explain how to analyze the performance of the investments that you make with Fund That Flip.
+Previous articles in the Guide to Investing with Fund That Flip explain the basics of real estate crowdfunding and why Fund That Flip may be the right platform for you to invest with.
+In this article, we'll show you how to analyze the performance of the investments that you make with Fund That Flip.

-The borrower success and asset management teams closely monitor the performance of every loan.
-There are a few different flags of a deal that may not be performing well.
+The Servicing and Asset Management teams closely monitor the performance of every loan.
+There are a few different signs we watch for to signal a loan may not be performing well.
 The main three are late payments, lack of responsiveness, and slow or little progression of the rehab.
 As these issues arise, they are escalated quickly so that our team can discover the best path forward.
-There are many different avenues that these loans can go down, and unfortunately, some of them do lead to foreclosure (though this is rare — see our latest Performance Reports for more information).
-That is the last option as it is not beneficial to any parties involved, but in the next section, you will see some of the different tools we use in order to maximize return.
+There are many different ways to resolve a poorly performing loan, and unfortunately, some of them do lead to foreclosure (though this is rare — see our monthly Performance Reports for more information).
+Foreclosure is the last option, because it’s not beneficial to anyone — Fund That Flip, you the investor, or the borrower.

-Once the loan has matured, your principal will be returned to your Fund That Flip Account, at which point you can reinvest.
-You can use any of those listed payment methods to invest in any other available deals on the platform.
-On that note, you can check out open deals for investment by clicking here!
+Once the loan has matured, your principal will be returned to your Fund That Flip account, at which point you can reinvest.
+You can use any of the listed payment methods to invest in any other available deals on the platform, such as these currently available investment opportunities.